Robert C. Weaver

-Robert Clifton Weaver (December 29, 1907 – July 17, 1997) was an American economist, academic, and political administrator who served as the first United States secretary of housing and urban development (HUD) from 1966 to 1968, when the department was newly established by President Lyndon B. Johnson.
-Weaver was the first African American to be appointed to a US cabinet-level position.
+Robert Clifton Weaver (December 29, 1907 – July 17, 1997) was an American economist, academic, and political administrator who served as the first United States Secretary of Housing and Urban Development from 1966 to 1968, when the department was newly established by President Lyndon B. Johnson.
+Weaver was the first African American to be appointed to a US Cabinet-level position.

 Prior to his appointment as cabinet officer, Weaver had served in the administration of President John F. Kennedy.
 In addition, he had served in New York State government, and in high-level positions in New York City.
-During the Franklin D. Roosevelt administration, he was one of 45 prominent African Americans appointed to positions and helped make up the Black Cabinet, an informal group of African-American public policy advisers.
+During the Franklin D. Roosevelt administration, he was one of 45 prominent African Americans appointed to positions and helped make up the Black Cabinet, an informal group of African American public policy advisers.
 Weaver directed federal programs during the administration of the New Deal, at the same time completing his doctorate in economics in 1934 at Harvard University.

 Background

 Robert Clifton Weaver was born on December 29, 1907, into a middle-class family in Washington, D.C.
 His parents were Mortimer Grover Weaver, a postal worker, and Florence (Freeman) Weaver.
 They encouraged him in his academic studies.
 His maternal grandfather was Dr. Robert Tanner Freeman, the first African American to graduate from Harvard in dentistry.

 The young Weaver attended the M Street High School, now known as the Dunbar High School.
-The high school for blacks at a time of racial segregation had a national reputation for academic excellence.
+The high school for Blacks at a time of racial segregation had a national reputation for academic excellence.
 Weaver went on to Harvard University, where he earned a Bachelor of Science and Master of Arts degree.
 He also earned a Doctor of Philosophy degree in Economics, completing his doctorate in 1934.